Requesting a Swarm

 • a swarm may result from a cast (secondary swarm) and have a virgin queen which might take some weeks to start laying eggs;

-• you acknowledge that you accept the above when you request a swarm.
+• you must accept the above when you request a swarm.

-New/inexperienced beekeepers: we hope you appreciate that we have a duty of care to all swarm recipients (and their family and neighbours) and that we won’t provide swarms to anyone unless we believe them to be confident and ready to look after their new bees safely (or can call on support from a mentor or other competent beekeeper).
+New/inexperienced beekeepers: we have a duty of care to all swarm recipients (and their family and neighbours) so we won’t provide swarms to anyone unless we consider them to be confident and ready to look after their new bees safely (or can call on support from a mentor or other competent beekeeper).

 A lesson from the school of hard knocks: Our occasional experience has been that when members have obtained bees (from third parties) before achieving a basic level of competence (and perhaps not attended training sessions, or ignored our advice), that they’ve generated a serious (and sometimes dangerous) nuisance to neighbours/others, and significant inconvenience to the beekeepers who’ve rescued them.
-This is why it’s so important for beginners to attend as many of the practical training sessions as you can, to become competent and confident with the bees as quickly as possible, and we can be confident that you and others will be safe.
+This is why it’s so important for beginners to attend as many of the lessons and practical training sessions as possible.
+The more you attend, the more competent you’ll become and the sooner we can be confident that you and others will be safe to receive bees.

 Leave a Reply